 Effective offboarding now requires automated discovery and revocation processes that extend beyond corporate identity systems.
 Organizations implement specialized tools that track all possible access pathways and ensure complete removal when employment ends.

 Evolving data protection regulations have created complex compliance challenges for SaaS users.
-With over 140 countries now enforcing data sovereignty requirements, organizations struggle to maintain compliance across their SaaS portfolio.
+With data sovereignty requirements now enforced across a growing number of countries, organizations struggle to maintain compliance across their SaaS portfolio.

 SaaS applications often store and process data across multiple geographic regions, creating unintentional compliance violations.
 Many organizations lack visibility into where their data actually resides within SaaS environments.